jon-jacky/home/commonplace.md

   I am used to the fact that this is the rule rather than the exception.
   ...
 Instead, therefore, one tries to find upper and lower bounds. ..."

-  "I implicitly drew a contrast between being technicallly fluent and understanding difficulty concepts, but it seems that almost everyone who is good at one is good at the other.
-And indeed, if understanding a mathematical object is largely a question of learning the rules it obeys rather than grasping its essence, then this is exactly what one would expect -- the distinction between technical fluency and mathematical understanding is less clear-cut than one might expect.
+  "I implicitly drew a contrast between being technically fluent and understanding difficult concepts, but it seems that almost everyone who is good at one is good at the other.
+And indeed, if understanding a mathematical object is largely a question of learning the rules it obeys rather than grasping its essence, then this is exactly what one would expect -- the distinction between technical fluency and mathematical understanding is less clear-cut than one might imagine.

   How should this observation influence classroom practice? ...
   For example, suppose that a pupil makes the common mistake of